Luming-L/NGG/L5_NGG.md

 ## Overlap graph OLC
 Hamiltonian Path identified
 ## De Bruijn graph

 split reads into k-mers
+build graph of k-mers

-each kmer is a node
+each k-mer is a node
 directed edges from one node to another indicate overlaps deconvolute graph to derive assembly
 ## Repeat